gmoe/piano_fundamentals/source/chapter1/ch1_procedures/II.25.rst

 initial hurdle produces a mental block that makes them doubt their ability to play this piece.
 There is no better demonstration of the efficacy of the methods of this book than demonstrating how to learn this composition.
-However, because this piece is reasonably difficult, you should read :ref:`III` before learning it.
+However, because this piece is reasonably difficult, you should read section III before learning it.

 You will need about 2 yrs of piano lessons before you can start learning this